-We have completed IND-enabling studies of UBX0101, including GLP safety assessment studies, with single administration of intra-articular and oral dosing.
-UBX0101 was well-tolerated in pilot non-GLP single- and repeated-dose tolerability studies by intraarticular, oral, and intravitreal administration, in each case, up to high doses and exposures.
-No concerns were identified in in vitro safety screening for genotoxicity, cardiovascular ion channel inhibition, or hepatotoxicity assessments.
-The nonclinical exploratory and GLP studies have demonstrated that findings related to the proposed clinical intra-articular route of administration are generally non-adverse, and likely to be reversible.
+The nonclinical exploratory and GLP studies have demonstrated that findings related to the proposed clinical intra-articular route of administration are generally non-adverse and likely to be reversible.
 There was no systemic toxicity noted after intra-articular injection in safety assessment studies at any dose level tested.
-Local UBX0101 knee concentrations at the no-observed-effect-level (NOAEL) from our safety studies were 38-fold higher than the exposures required to achieve the EC50 concentration in the in vitro OA knee efficacy model.
-Based on the findings of our preclinical studies, we believe the safety pharmacology and toxicology studies support the proposed Phase 1 clinical program.
+Estimated UBX0101 knee concentrations at the NOAEL from the safety studies were 38-fold higher than the exposures required to achieve the EC50 concentration in the in vitro OA knee efficacy model.
+Based on the findings of our preclinical studies, we believe the safety pharmacology and toxicology studies support the evaluation of UBX0101 in the proposed Phase 1 clinical program.